Kumaravel655/ImplicitIntent/README.md

 ![image](https://user-images.githubusercontent.com/75235334/165319841-a07b9343-44b9-47f5-b6b3-2bca1ddff856.png)
 ## result
-Thus a Simple Android Application to open google page using Implicit Intents and display factorial of the same number using Explicit Intents using Android Studio is developed and executed successfully.
+Thus a Simple Android Application to open google page using Implicit Intents using Android Studio is developed and executed successfully.